-2018: GlobalDF is developing an on-line PIDA Job Creation Toolkit for NEPAD with the support of the German government.
-The objective is to increase the capacity of African Project Owners, host governments, development partners, and the private sector to maximize the number and quality of jobs created from African infrastructure projects.
-For information, see http://www.nepad.org/
+- Technical partner for the on-line PIDA Job Creation Toolkit.
+Conducted for the NEPAD Agency with the support of the German government, the objective is to increase the capacity of African Project Owners, host governments, development partners, and the private sector to maximize the number and quality of jobs created from African infrastructure projects.

 2017: Developed first benchmark on infrastructure project development and action plans for unlocking institutional investment for Africa's infrastructure; provided technical support to create World Bank Water Creditworthiness Self-Assessment & Planning Toolkit

 July 23rd, 2015: In support of the Addis Ababa Action Agenda (click here) ratified by UN Members Stats at the Third International Conference on Financing for Development, the FfD Business Sector Steering Committee prepared the "Financing for Development Business Compendium: Existing Initiatives & Actionable Proposals to Mobilize the Private Sector for Achieving the Sustainable Development Goals" (click here).
 During the conference, GlobalDF presented “Connecting Supply and Demand: Building Local Infrastructure Markets for Sustainable Development Results” (click here)

 June 25th, 2014: GlobalDF has launched an online donation service to increase its technical interventions aimed at sustainable solutions to poverty: Empowering individuals in the public and private sectors to grow the private sector, provide private capital, create jobs, and improve business-enabling environments.